 Using the Completion by Design framework, BCC faculty, students, and staff engaged with partners to identify the BCC student experience at connection, entry, progress, and completion.
 Participants at the collaboration and planning events used internal and external scan data.
 The two days provided the college community an opportunity to create common language and understanding of areas in which students at BCC may encounter challenges.
-At the end of the two days, participants in the process had acknowledged current practices that support student learning and achievement and identified gaps suggesting how the College needs to improve in its efforts to support students.
+At the end of the two days, participants in the process had acknowledged current practices that support student learning and achievement and identified gaps suggesting how the College could improve in its efforts to support students.
 Data from the two planning days helped to set the stage for the year's work on the development of the Education Master Plan.
-Additional collegewide forums were held in October, November, and December to explore the K-12 to community college to work/CSU/UC continuum, current academic pathways, and related gaps in programming.
+Additional college wide forums were held in October, November, and December to explore the K-12 to community college to work/CSU/UC continuum, current academic pathways, and related gaps in programming.

-Throughout the month of September 2014, the Vice President of Instruction, who is charged with leading the efforts to develop the new Education Master Plan, visited academic and classified senate meetings, along with other committee meetings, to share the information gathered from the collaboration and planning days and to gather additional feedback and information.
+Throughout the month of September 2014, the Vice President of Instruction, who is charged with leading the efforts to update the Education Master Plan, visited academic and classified senate meetings, along with other committee meetings, to share the information gathered from the collaboration and planning days and to gather additional feedback and information.
 She shared relevant quantitative and qualitative data throughout these sessions.
 At the end of September, the draft Vision 2024 was presented collegewide, along with the 2024 Bold Audacious Goals (BAGs).
 Using the College's planning and decision-making process, the Vision 2024 and BAGs were vetted by the necessary constituencies and committees in October and forwarded to the College President in November 2014.

-In Spring 2015, the College will use the Vision 2024 and BAGs, along with relevant data and input garnered through the shared governance process, to guide its work and development of the contents of the Education Master Plan will be organized by program and will address access, equity, success and excellence goals within each of the College's programs, as consistent with the College Mission.
+In Spring 2015, the College Roundtable and President's Cabinet used the Vision 2024 and BAGs, along with relevant data and input garnered through the shared governance process, to guide its work addressing access, equity, success, and excellence goals within each of the College's programs, as consistent with the College Mission.